Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Kudryashova Vera, Shutterstock

 If you have an enclosed porch and a pet door leading out to the porch, consider moving the food and water bowls to the porch so your cat can eat and drink away from the hustle and bustle of your household.
-This will give your cat a peaceful and quiet environment to enjoy his food and water.
+This will give your cat a peaceful environment to enjoy their food and water.

-If you move the food and water bowls to the porch, it may take a bit of extra effort on your part to feed the cat and to ensure they’re upright and not knocked over.
-But even if you have to do a bit more walking, it will be worth it in the end if your cat loves eating on the porch in peace.
+If you move the food and water bowls to the porch, it may take a bit of extra effort to ensure they’re upright and not knocked over.
+But even if you have to do a bit more walking, it will be worth it if your cat loves eating on the porch in peace.

 Pros